Checking for fire ant nests is a key part of our eradication plan.

 Our helicopters fly at an altitude of 750 feet (230m).

-During our remote sensing fights, we capture long and shortwave infrared and near-infrared images, and standard imagery from the visual spectrum (red, green, blue).
+During our remote sensing flights, we capture long and shortwave infrared and near-infrared images, and standard imagery from the visual spectrum (red, green, blue).
 The combination of these image types allows us to capture important details that cannot be seen with the naked eye alone, including the heat signature of fire ant nests.

 We then analyse the images using an artificial intelligence algorithm to determine what could be a fire ant nest that is then validated by our teams.